skyrockets-21/skyrockets-21.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi 👋!
 I am Machine Learning in Healthcare⚕️ and Biomedicine🧬 Research Assistant 🧑‍💻 at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC).
-It has been my pleasure to have Professor [George H. Chen](https://www.andrew.cmu.edu/user/georgech/) and Professor [Wei Wu](https://www.cs.cmu.edu/~weiwu2/) at CMU and Professor [Jimeng Sun](http://sunlab.org/) and Professor [Haohan Wang](https://haohanwang.github.io/index.html) at UIUC as my supervisors/advisors!
+It has been my pleasure to have Professor [George H. Chen†](https://www.andrew.cmu.edu/user/georgech/) and Professor [Wei Wu†](https://www.cs.cmu.edu/~weiwu2/) at CMU and Professor [Jimeng Sun†](http://sunlab.org/) and Professor [Haohan Wang†](https://haohanwang.github.io/index.html) at UIUC as my supervisors/advisors!

+<font size="-1"> † denotes alphabetical author ordering </font>

 Aspired to an impactful AI career in healthcare, I am currently working on two ML research projects in healthcare/biomedicine with hands-on experience in building ML pipelines to preprocess multimodal data ranging from EHRs and insurance claims to brain MRIs; and training, evaluating, and deploying deep learning models with PyTorch.
 I am also a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) at the Jewish Healthcare Foundation working to enhance patient safety with AI.